thephpleague/factory-muffin-faker/README.md

 ## Credits

-Factory Muffin Faker is a wrapper around faker to make it super easy to use with Factory Muffin, and is currently maintained by [Graham Campbell](https://github.com/GrahamCampbell) and [Scott Robertson](https://github.com/scottrobertson).
+Factory Muffin Faker is a wrapper around [Faker](https://github.com/fzaninotto/Faker) to make it super easy to use with [Factory Muffin](https://github.com/thephpleague/factory-muffin), and is currently maintained by [Graham Campbell](https://github.com/GrahamCampbell) and [Scott Robertson](https://github.com/scottrobertson).
 Thank you to all our wonderful [contributors](https://github.com/thephpleague/factory-muffin-faker/contributors) too.

 ## License